Afternoons With Leila

 It was better that way, and on her more lucid mornings, when the pills hadn't yet scrambled her brain and memory hadn't betrayed her, she'd talk of her life in Tehran, the early years before the revolution.

-And always, her typically vacant expression would transform into a sad, sweet smile as she recalled her student days, studying language and literature at university, courting Mete, and becoming a professor.
+And always, a vacancy would transform into a sad, sweet smile as she recalled her student days, studying language and literature at university, courting Mete, and becoming a professor.

 "We were free then," she'd softly say.
 "Freer than Europe."